blackboxdsp/phantom/docs/DESIGN.md

     - has 4 sections with section spaces between
 - __Section__:
     - pertains to horizontal pieces of the plugin
+    - has 1 title space (for component titles)
     - has 2+ components
 - __Component__:
     - pertains to modular units containing parts of the synthesizer (e.g. oscillator, filter, EG)
     - has padding
-    - has 1 component title space
     - has 1+ param row(s) with param row spaces between (equal to the padding)
 - __Param row__:
     - pertains to horizontal groups of parameters